TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 * Most of the documentation can be directly **edited by the community**.
 For third party extensions, this depends on where and how the source-code is hosted and maintained.
 * The source of the documentation is written (mostly) in reStructuredText (**reST**)
 * All documentation is rendered using the **same rendering toolchain**.
-All documenation can be rendered locally, with the officially supported docker image.
+All documentation can be rendered locally, with the officially supported Docker image.
 * The documentation source files adhere to :ref:`general-conventions` and share a **common structure** (e.g. all documentation files in a :file:`Documentation` subdirectory).